Harvest-Dev/ng-walkthrough/README.md

 </ng-walkthrough-flow>
 ```

-For more examples see `example.component.html` in `examples` folder.
+For more examples, see `example.component.html` in `examples` folder.

 ## License